 Emma had made it quite clear that she didn't want to go anywhere, the prospect of travelling abroad did not thrill her at all.

 During their outings and later at home, Gemma would not ask her daughter what she liked and what she didn't, she merely observed quietly and took a note of what Emma told her dad and her brothers about it.
+She didn't want her to feel under observation.
 One day, after a long visit to the Victoria and Albert museum in late October, they walked past a jeweller's on the way to the tube station.

 Emma stopped and looked at the truly unusual exhibits in the window for some time, then turned away and walked on.